January 1, New Year’s Day

 July, 1st weekend

 Second largest travel weekend in the country.
-Travelers enjoy camping in the Icelandic countryside or visiting summer houses.
+Travellers enjoy camping in the Icelandic countryside or visiting summer houses.

 August 1st weekend, Bank Holiday